hutauf/vinelist-py/README.md

 The script was written in about 1 hour, so it currently has its limitations:

 - Products which come in different sizes/colors may not show prices in the CSV file.
 This only happens on products which do not have a selected size/color when the product page is visited, so a price is not shown and can not be scraped.
 - If you have many products to scan, the scan takes some time.
 Each order page takes about 1-2 seconds to scan in about 10 products, and each product page is going to need about 2-3 seconds.
-However, I've already scanned accounts with 1000+ products and had a nice walk in the meantime :-)
 - The prices shown are **current** prices.
 They do not match the price from the date you ordered the product.
 I repeat, **this script does _not_ retrieve historic prices right now.**

 ## Upcoming: Marking unavailable products